leighrobertson512/blog/content/snakes-on-a-plane.md

 ***

-# We are publishing on medium too
+### We are publishing on medium too
+And accepting submissions from all students and parents.
 ![Python on AWS](images/python_lambda.jpeg)

 We are experimenting with medium to better share and publish our